adonnan/advanced-form-blocker/README.md

-# Advanced Forms Blocker for WordPress
+# Advanced Form Blocker for WordPress

 **A WordPress plugin to block form submissions from unwanted email addresses and domains, with a secure API for external list access.**

 [![License: GPL v2 or later](https://img.shields.io/badge/license-GPL--2.0%2B-blue.svg?style=flat-square)](https://www.gnu.org/licenses/gpl-2.0.html)
 <!-- Add other badges if you have them, e.g., version, build status -->

-Advanced Forms Blocker helps you maintain cleaner form submissions by preventing entries from specified email addresses or entire domains.
+Advanced Form Blocker helps you maintain cleaner form submissions by preventing entries from specified email addresses or entire domains.
 It's designed to integrate with popular WordPress form plugins (starting with Gravity Forms) and offers a secure way for external systems like CRMs (e.g., Pardot/Salesforce Marketing Cloud Account Engagement, HubSpot) to consume your blocklist.

 ## Features